tomkat-cr/genericsuite-basecamp/docs/index.md

 ## The GenericSuite AI

-The GenericSuite AI is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps that implements AI.
+The **GenericSuite AI** is an extension to help develop Apps that implements AI.

 Features: